learn

 For ammoniacal nitrogen (as ammonia toxicity), clarity (suspended fine sediment), dissolved reactive phosphorus, nitrate nitrogen (as nitrate toxicity) and E. coli, LAWA requires:

-• at least 90% of 60 (54) monthly samples, and
+• at least 90% of 60 (54) samples, and

 At some sites clarity is not measured and, where available, turbidity measurements have been converted to clarity data to determine the attribute band for clarity (suspended fine sediment).

-For sites where there are no nitrate nitrogen data available, total oxidised nitrogen data have been used to calculate the attribute band for nitrate (toxicity).
+For sites where there are no long-term nitrate nitrogen data available, total oxidised nitrogen data have been used to calculate the attribute band for nitrate (toxicity).

 An example of the descriptions for attribute bands (nitrate toxicity) is given below: